stormearthandlava/stormearthandlava.github.io/guide/general/stats.md

 toc: true
 ---

-Due to the fact that different legendaries and different soulbinds prefer different stats, giving a "one fits all" sort of BiS gear list is a nearly impossible task.
+Due to the fact that different Legendaries, Talents, and different Soulbinds prefer different stats, giving a "one fits all" sort of BiS gear list is a nearly impossible task.
 For that reason we still recommend simming yourself and comparing specific pieces of gear to each other.
 The following Stat Ratios should give you a general idea what to go for and which items to target.

 ## Stat ratios

 Below are our advised stat gearing strategies for talent combinations.
-We won’t release numbers for every single talent, legendary, covenant and soulbind combination, but the general ratio and priority serve as a good all-round distribution.
+We won’t release numbers for every single Talent, Legendary, Covenant, and Soulbind combination, but the general ratio and priority serve as a good all-round distribution.
+The introduced diminishing returns on secondary stats in Shadowlands does not affect the following stat ratios (we don't have enough stats yet).

 Purpose | Crit | Haste | Mastery | Vers
 --- | --- | --- | --- | ---